 Step 1: Open your file with Open – High – Low – Close column

 Open the file where you have saved the Open – High – Low – Close values.
-If you want, you can use this file to follow us in the tutorial.

 Step 2: Create the column for the calculations of the ATR